MinterTeam/minter-network-web/content/docs/index.md

 Our validator's staking pool represents 10% of the total stake, which means the pool obtains 12.1 bips.
-Now let us look at the internal distribution of revenue:
+Now let us look at the internal distribution of rewards:
 - Commission = 10% * 80% * 12.1 bips = 0.69696 bips
-- Validator's revenue = 20% * 12.1 bips + Commission = 3.11696 bips
+- Validator's rewards = 20% * 12.1 bips + Commission = 3.11696 bips
-- Delegators' total revenue = 80% * 12.1 bips - Commission = 8.98304
+- Delegators' total rewards = 80% * 12.1 bips - Commission = 8.98304
     bips
-Then, each delegator in the staking pool can claim its portion of the delegators' total revenue.
+Then, each delegator in the staking pool can claim its portion of the delegators' total rewards.

 ### Risks
 Staking coins is not free of risk.
 First, staked coins are locked up,